MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 ## Review these resources before you begin

-Make sure you’ve taken a look at these resources before getting started:
+Make sure you've taken a look at these resources before getting started:

   - For details about hardware and software requirements, [take a look at the planning guidelines](plan-office-web-apps-server.md).

   - By default, Office Web Apps Server lets you view Office files but not edit them.
-To edit files, you'll need an editing license, which you can learn about in [Plan Office Web Apps (Used with SharePoint 2013)](plan-office-web-apps-used-with-sharepoint-2013.md) and [Configure licensing in SharePoint Server 2013](https://technet.microsoft.com/en-us/library/jj219627\(v=office.15\)).
+To edit files, you'll need an editing license, which you can learn about in [Plan Office Web Apps (Used with SharePoint 2013)](plan-office-web-apps-used-with-sharepoint-2013.md) and [Configure licensing in SharePoint Server 2013](https://technet.microsoft.com/library/jj219627\(v=office.15\)).

 > [!NOTE]